 Worship can be immeasurably enriched by rigorous study of the history, theology, and practice of Christian worship.
-The Institute models the integration of faith and learning which is at the heart of Calvin College’s mission.
+The Institute models the integration of faith and learning which is at the heart of Calvin’s mission.

 We have much to learn from Christian worship in ancient North Africa and modern-day Korea, in medieval Europe and modern-day South America.
 The Institute promotes learning about and from Christian worship in all times and places.

 Artists, theologians, cultural anthropologists, missionaries, musicians, historians, pastors, and sociologists all have unique insights into ways Christians may worship God more profoundly.
 The Institute promotes active discussions among practitioners of several disciplines.

 - Wide Ecumenical Audience

 The Institute respects and cultivates the strengths of the Reformed, evangelical tradition in which Calvin University and Calvin Theological Seminary stand, as well as to engage Christians in other traditions.

 The Institute encourages public worship that is both spiritually vital and theologically rooted, that has both integrity and relevance, and resists unnecessary divisions over worship styles.

 Range and Scope of Programming

 Funding for the basic operation of CICW is provided by Calvin University.
 We are also grateful for generous grants from Lilly Endowment Inc. and the Luce Foundation, which have allowed us to significantly increase the range and scope of our programming.

 - seen our annual Symposium on Worship grow in attendance from 400 to 1,500 annual participants,